NORTHERN IRELAND – A CELTIC EXPERIENCE

 The afternoon brings a visit to the Slieve League Cliffs, one of Ireland’s most breathtaking natural wonders.
 These towering sea cliffs rise over 1,900 feet above the Atlantic Ocean, nearly three times the height of the Cliffs of Moher.
 As we stand at the edge, gazing over the vast expanse of ocean, we can feel the ancient energy of this place—a landscape shaped by time, wind, and sea.
 The cliffs have long been a place of pilgrimage, and traces of early Christian settlements can still be found in the surrounding hills.

-• ● Slieve League Cliffs: Stand atop one of the highest sea cliffs in Europe, where breathtaking views of the Atlantic stretch endlessly into the horizon.
+● Slieve League Cliffs: Stand atop one of the highest sea cliffs in Europe, where breathtaking views of the Atlantic stretch endlessly into the horizon.
 Historically, this area was a refuge for early Christian monks who built small stone beehive huts along the cliffs.

-• West Donegal Sightseeing: Travel through one of Ireland’s most remote and scenic regions, where rolling hills meet dramatic coastlines, and traditional Gaeltacht (Irish-speaking) communities keep the language and culture alive.
+West Donegal Sightseeing: Travel through one of Ireland’s most remote and scenic regions, where rolling hills meet dramatic coastlines, and traditional Gaeltacht (Irish-speaking) communities keep the language and culture alive.

-• Glencolmcille Folk Village: Step inside a meticulously recreated Irish village, where thatched cottages, turf fires, and handcrafted tools tell the story of rural life in Donegal over the past 300 years.
+Glencolmcille Folk Village: Step inside a meticulously recreated Irish village, where thatched cottages, turf fires, and handcrafted tools tell the story of rural life in Donegal over the past 300 years.

-• Dinner at Lough Eske Castle: Return to the castle for a memorable dining experience, enjoying a warm meal and reflecting on a day rich with history, culture, and natural beauty.
+Dinner: We will enjoy a memorable dining experience, enjoying a warm meal and reflecting on a day rich with history, culture, and natural beauty.

 Fun Fact: The Slieve League Cliffs were once home to an ancient Christian pilgrimage route.
 Hidden among the cliffs is a carved stone with a Celtic cross and pagan sun symbol, evidence of Ireland’s deep spiritual history!